shuban-789/Shuban-CSA/_posts/Foundation/2024-10-09-sprint2_ticket_IPYNB_2_.md

 | Original an Creative    | 10            | 9.4       | I don't think anyone in the class had a game such as method golf or a game such as the basketball game for our unit which incorporated Java tasks and activities to the lesson.
 It helped with engagement a Lot.          |
 | Total                  | **90**        | 81.8          |  Overall, I think I tried very hard in this team teach to improve in terms of soft skills and putting my voice out there.
 I could have still improved in terms of engagement but other than that, I feel like I saw a lot of improvement.            |

+## Closing Remarks

+Overall, I feel like this Sprint 1 was very challenging for me in the sense that I knew I had to improve on soft skills.
+I tried to do this by talking to the class as I would explain Java to a friend as oposed to how I would explain Java in a job interview.